sanaai-health/sana-ai-legal/privacy-policy.md

 We do not sell personal information to third parties.

 ### HIPAA Statement
-While Capy AI allows users to store health information, we are not a covered entity under HIPAA.
+While Sana AI allows users to store health information, we are not a covered entity under HIPAA.
 We do not access, store, or transmit protected health information (PHI) to healthcare providers or insurance companies.

 ## Data Security